 <add key="ExagoConfigPath" value="pathtype=s3;region='us-east-1';accesskey='accesskey';bucketname='bucketname';secretkey='secretkey';storagekey=config"/>

-To use Amazon for report and folder management, enter your connection string in the Report Path field of your config file.
+To use Amazon for report and folder management, enter your connection string in the Report Path field of the configuration.

 Admin Console > General > Main Settings > Report Path